mhadee/ssv-stonks/README.md

 #### Count of events by event_type and streamer name
 `SELECT COUNT(*) AS count_all, event_type AS events_event_type, streamer_name AS events_streamer_name FROM events GROUP_BY event_type, streamer_name`

+## Missing stuff
+  - Other events; this is pretty straight-forward.
+The plan would be to fetch events with background jobs every X mins and display above - not pursued due to time constraints and heroku free tier redis issue